PaulFrankling/proper_clobber/TESTING.md

 * When adding a product, I noticed that when the superuser inputted a valid image URL into the relevant input field and nothing in the image file, the default 'no_image.png' would appear.
 I added an `elif` statement to each occurence of product imagery in the project so that if nothing was entered in the image file field, the URL would render correctly.

+##### Bug 5

+* During the testing process, the increment and decrement buttons weren't disabling when the quantity was at 1 or 10 on the basket page.
+Eventually the issue was resolved and extensively tested to ensure no bugs were still present.

 #### Known Bugs

 * If the superuser adds a product and selects 'Yes' to both clothing size and footwear size, it will show both size boxes on the product detail page as shown below: